swiftlang/swift/docs/Windows.md

 ## MSVC
 - Windows doesn't currently have a build script.
 You'll need to run commands manually to build Swift on Windows.
 - Release/RelWithDebInfo modes have not been tested and may not be supported.
-- Windows support for Swift is very much a WIP, and may not work on your system.
+- Windows support for Swift is very much a work in progress and may not work on your system.
 - Using the latest Visual Studio version is recommended.
 Swift may fail to build with older C++ compilers.

 ### 1. Install dependencies